equelin/vsphere-ha-deepdive/use_case_-_stretched_clusters.md

 If the APD is lifted and access to the storage is restored before the timeout has passed, vSphere HA does not unnecessarily restart the VM unless explicitly configured to do so.
 If a response is chosen even when the environment has recovered from the APD condition, **Response for APD recovery after APD timeout** can be configured to **Reset VMs**.
 VMware recommends leaving this setting disabled.

 With the release of vSphere 5.5, an advanced setting called **Disk.AutoremoveOnPDL** was introduced.
 It is implemented by default.
 This functionality enables vSphere to remove devices that are marked as PDL and helps prevent reaching, for example, the 256-device limit for an ESXi host.
 However, if the PDL scenario is solved and the device returns, the ESXi host’s storage system must be rescanned before this device appears.
-VMware recommends disabling **Disk.AutoremoveOnPDL** in the host advanced settings by setting it to **0**.
+VMware recommends disabling **Disk.AutoremoveOnPDL** in the host advanced settings by setting it to **0** for vSphere environment using 5.5.
+For vSphere environments using 6.0 or later this setting should be set to 1 (default value) due to a change in PDL handling behaviour with vSphere 6.0 and higher.

 ![](sc_fig_09.png "Disk.AutoremoveOnPDL")